na-na-hi/renget/archive/elysianrealm.md

 1st | Mobius1 | Both TDMs, vulnerability are the key choices; recommended to pick all enhanced, prioritise Newborn 2nd | Griseo1 | Red Yellow Grey are the key choices, unlock nexus 2nd | Aponia2 | 3 1 5 4 are the key choices, unlock nexus;  can pick vulnerability from enhanced
-2nd | Sakura1 | Vulnerability, TDM are the key choices, unlock nexus
+2nd | Sakura1 | Vulnerability, TDM, evasion+1  are the key choices, unlock nexus
 Optional | Pardofelis1 | Both damage boosts, HP SP cap up are the key choices, unlock nexus, can also pick Eden starting SP, both damage boosts as reinforcement

-!!! info Recommended to only attempt with signature gear, otherwise performance is not good; recommended to swap sigil on 6F, roll Mobius on 7F; use Kevin support on 4F and 7F wave 3
+!!! info Recommended to only attempt with signature gear, otherwise performance is not good; recommended to swap sigil on 6F, roll Mobius on 7F

 #->Infinite Ouroboros<-
 ->![iovalk1](https://i.imgur.com/mqSArIM.png)<-